OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning: Ablation Study

-We explore how the behavior and performance of \model change under different maximum step limits.
+\paragraph{Number of maximum allowed steps.} We explore how the behavior and performance of \model change under different maximum step limits.
 We report the average over three trials, with results summarized in Figure~\ref{fig:average_accuracy_by_max_steps}.
 Overall, performance tends to improve as the maximum number of steps increases, highlighting the benefit of longer chains of multi-step reasoning.
 Detailed results and analysis for individual tasks are provided in \S\ref{app:exp_results}.
-Additionally, we found that averaged across 16 tasks, running \model with \gpt typically takes less than \$5 for 100 queries with 10 maximum allowed steps.